sergiy79/codecombat/Developer-environment.md

 This should work on Mac and Linux, but it's brand new, so please let us know of any problems you run into.
 On Mac, you'll need [Xcode Developer Tools](http://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
 On Linux, you'll need ruby, curl, and git installed.

+If you face issues with bower not being able to clone git repositories, you could try - [Clone over https](http://stackoverflow.com/questions/1722807/git-convert-git-urls-to-http-urls/11383587#11383587).

 To get a sandbox copy of the CodeCombat database for your local Mongo, see [Restoring a backup](https://github.com/codecombat/codecombat/wiki/Developer-environment#wiki-database).

 <a name="windows_details"></a>